linnykoleh/Spring/Notes.md

 ![alt text](images/web/boot/Screenshot_20.png)

-#### Logging
+### Logging

 - As per default, messages written with the ERROR, WARN and INFO levels will be output in a Spring Boot application.
-To enable DEBUG or TRACE logging for the entire application, use the -- debug or --trace flags or set the properties debug=true or trace=true in the application.properties file.
+To enable DEBUG or TRACE logging for the entire application, use the `--debug` or `--trace` flags or set the properties `debug=true` or `trace=true` in the `application.properties` file.
 - By default `Logback` over `SLF4J`
 - By default logs to console, but can define log file